How to Use Automatic Writing to Channel

 Automatic Writing tips to learn how to spiritually find out what can come to the surface.

 A lot of people have a hard time Automatic Writing.
 This is why I’ve listed these simple 5 steps for you to begin.
+(Are you confused about the definitions of Freewriting, Automatic Writing or Morning Pages?
+Watch this 4 min. video.)

-First, what is Automatic Writing?
+What is Automatic Writing?

 Is a wonderful spiritual tool for you to connect with your Higher Self or Source.
 Creatively, automatic writing is typing whatever comes to the surface.
 It’s writing out words, without thought of story or context.
 Used Divinely or creatively, the process is the same.
 It is getting yourself out-of-the-way.